MarkLogicUniversity/MLW_2018_Cloud_Workshop/AWS/README.md

-# Hands-on MarkLogic in the Cloud Workshop: Amazon Web Services (AWS)
+# Hands-on MarkLogic in the Cloud Workshop (AWS) Unit 1

 Table of Contents:
 - ![Unit 1 - Create the MarkLogic Cluster](unit-1-create-the-marklogic-cluster)